-- (a) net profit be transferred to the General Reserve until the balance thereof is equal to half the authorized capital; - (b) once the balance of the General Reserve is equal to half the authorized capital, half the net profit be transferred to the General Reserve until the balance thereof is equal to the authorized capital; - once the balance of the General Reserve is equal to the authorized capital, 10% of the net profit be transferred to the General Reserve; - (d) after allocation of the net profit as above, the Board may set up special retained earnings reserve which will be built up by unrealized gains and any subsequent realized components are available for distribution to the General Reserve or to Government as dividends; and - (e) the balance of the net profit for the financial year remaining after all deductions as above be paid to the Government.
+- (a) net profit be transferred to the General Reserve until the balance thereof is equal to half the authorized capital; - (b) once the balance of the General Reserve is equal to half the authorized capital, half the net profit be transferred to the General Reserve until the balance thereof is equal to the authorized capital; - (c) once the balance of the General Reserve is equal to the authorized capital, 10% of the net profit be transferred to the General Reserve; - (d) after allocation of the net profit as above, the Board may set up special retained earnings reserve which will be built up by unrealized gains and any subsequent realized components are available for distribution to the General Reserve or to Government as dividends; and - (e) the balance of the net profit for the financial year remaining after all deductions as above be paid to the Government.

-In the current year, loss of VT769.706m (2020: VT 349.358m) has been transferred to the General Reserve and of which no amount was available for distribution (2020: VT 299.406m).
+In the current year, profit of VT1.915 billion (2022: loss of VT370.713m) has been transferred to the General Reserve and of which VT763.9 million will be available for distribution (2022: nil).